 - Most recently issued passport (if applicable).
 If your most recent passport is unavailable due to loss, theft, or damage, form DS 64 – Statement Regarding a Lost or Stolen Passport – must be completed and submitted with the application.

-- When applying on behalf of a minor child, each parent must present a valid id (passport, driver’s license, etc).
+- When applying on behalf of a minor child, each parent must present a physical valid id (passport, driver’s license, etc).
 Electric ID´s are not accepted.

 IMPORTANT NOTICE REGARDING ELECTRONIC DEVICES:The US Embassy does not permit laptops, tablets or large electrical/electronic devices to be brought into the consular waiting room.
 Please do not bring your electronic devices to your visa interview or any other appointment you have with the Consular Section.
 The Embassy provides no storage for your electronic devices and customers coming to their appointment with a prohibited item(s) will not be permitted to enter the Embassy.
 It is not allowed to bring backpacks into the US Embassy.
 The following small personal electronic devices may be brought into the consular waiting room, so long as they comply with all other Embassy procedural security requirements:

 Wearable electronic fitness devices